Background pattern

 • vomiting, abdominal pain or discomfort, diarrhea

-• acne, redness, itching, or rashes on the skin, exanthema at the infusion site
+• acne, redness, itching, or rash on the skin, rash at the infusion site

-• back or limb pain, muscle pain, joint pain, bone and muscle discomfort, swelling of the extremities or joints
+• back or limb pain, muscle pain, joint pain, bone and muscle discomfort, swelling of the limbs or joints

-• sensation of cold or heat, flu-like symptoms, nausea, feeling of fatigue
+• feeling of cold or heat, flu-like symptoms, nausea, feeling of lack of energy

 Children and adolescents

-The side effects reported in children were generally similar to those reported in adults.
-However, infusion-related reactions (fever, difficulty breathing, chest pain) and worsening pain occurred more frequently.
+The side effects reported in children were, in general, similar to those reported in adults.
+However, infusion-related reactions (fever, difficulty breathing, chest pain) and worsening of pain occurred more frequently.

-Do not use Replagal if you observe changes in color or presence of foreign particles.
+Do not use Replagal if you notice changes in color or presence of foreign particles.

-• The active ingredient is agalsidase alfa.
+• The active substance is agalsidase alfa.
 Each ml of Replagal contains 1 mg of agalsidase alfa.

-• The other components are: Sodium phosphate monobasic, monohydrate
+• The other ingredients are: Sodium phosphate monobasic monohydrate

 Polysorbate 20